watson-enlighten/MCW-Cloud-native-applications/README.md

 ### Workshop

-In this workshop, you will build a proof of concept (POC) that will transform an existing PaaS application to a container-based application.
+In this workshop, you will build a proof of concept (POC) that will transform an existing on-premises application to a container-based application.
 This POC will deliver a multi-tenant web app hosting solution leveraging Azure Kubernetes Service (AKS), Docker containers on Linux nodes, and a migration from MongoDB to CosmosDB.

 At the end of this workshop, you will be better able to improve the reliability of and increase the release cadence of your container-based applications through time-tested DevOps practices.